JeanGabrielNguemaN/AIBeliefsInfluence/README.md

 4. Java web application server, preferably Tomcat 8 or higher.

-3. MySQL Database 5.5 or higher.
+5. MySQL Database 5.5 or higher.

+## DLClassifier
+Python notebook, which consists of a fake news classifier based on a two-layer dense neural network, using the kekas library.